-Following a Q&A from the audience, the forum concluded with a pitch competition where three Orange County startups, Meridiun, FunBand, Inc., and Evasyst presented.
-Meridiun, a mixed reality platform company for the enterprise, discussed how they are building intelligent interactive experiences to solve real business issues for some of the world’s biggest brands.
+Following a Q&A from the audience, the forum concluded with a pitch competition, where three Orange County startups, Meridiun, FunBand, Inc., and Evasyst presented.
+Meridiun, a mixed reality platform company, discussed how they are building intelligent interactive experiences to solve real business issues for some of the world’s biggest brands.
 Next, FunBand, a startup in the Wayfinder incubator program, presented their data intelligence platform for amusement venues to enhance the guest experience.
 Finally, Evasyst, a unique software application that enables real-time visibility, communication, and management of teammates through audio, visual, and social solutions for gamers, presented their solution.
 After the panel of judges conferred, Evasyst was chosen as the winner of the competition, taking home the $7,500 grand prize.
 Reisman ended the day by thanking attendees and mentioning that the forum was the first of many to come.